-- The estimated actuarial present value of Promised Retirement Benefits (Gross Liability) is the present value of the expected payments by the Fund to existing and past members, attributable to the services rendered.
-The present value was calculated by the Authority's Actuary using a net discount rate. - The Deficit shown in the Forecast Statement of Net Assets differs from that calculated by the Authority's Actuary in their actuarial valuation of the Fund, as at 30 June 2018, under NZ IAS 26, dated August 2018 (refer page 11).
-The Authority's forecast at 30 June 2019 includes actual investment performance to 31 December 2018. - There is no requirement on the Crown to fully fund the Deficit in relation to the Schemes and the Crown pays its share of the Deficit on a cash flow (pay as you go) basis. - Reliance is placed by the Authority on the provisions of section 95 of the Act which requires the Minister to appropriate funds from public money to ensure that sufficient funds are available, or will be available, to pay entitlements as they fall due.
+- · The estimated actuarial present value of Promised Retirement Benefits (Gross Liability) is the present value of the expected payments by the Fund to existing and past members, attributable to the services rendered.
+The present value was estimated by the Authority's Actuary at 30 June 2019 using a net of tax discount rate. - The Deficit shown in the Forecast Statement of Net Assets differs from that estimated by the Authority's Actuary in the actuarial valuation of the Fund as at 30 June 2019, under NZ IAS 26: Accounting and Reporting by Retirement Benefit Plans (NZ IAS 26), dated August 2019 (refer page 11).
+The Authority's estimate at 30 June 2020 includes actual investment income to 31 December 2019. - There is no requirement on the Crown to fully fund the Deficit in relation to the Schemes and the Crown pays its share of the Deficit on a cash flow (pay as you go) basis. - · Reliance is placed by the Authority on the provisions of section 95 of the Act which requires the Minister to appropriate funds from public money to ensure that sufficient funds are available, or will be available, to pay entitlements as they fall due.